crimsoncore/thev/src/havoc.md

 ```yaml
 Mozilla/5.0 (Windows NT 10.0; Win64; x64) AppleWebKit/537.36 (KHTML, like Gecko) Chrome/132.0.0.0 Safari/537.36
 ```
 Let's add an HTTPs listener, click on `Add` and enter the listener configuration.
-Give the listener a name, select `Https` and past the user agent in the correct field.
+Give the listener a name, select `HTTPS` and paste the user agent in the correct field.
 Click on `Save`

 > Make sure you select the correct IP addres (host) for your machine!
 You can double check by running ifconfig.